opiproject/opi-prov-life/OPI_DEVICE_PROV_LIFE.md

 ## ARM Firmware & Security Baseline

 - DPU/IPUs with Arm-based processors are required to be compliant with the following specifications.
-Requirements are to be verified using the Arm SystemReady Architecture Compliance Suite (ACS)
+Requirements are to be verified using the Arm SystemReady Architecture Compliance Suite (ACS).
   - BSA ver 1.0c (or newer).
   - SBBR recipe in BBR v1.0 (or newer), which includes implementing UEFI, ACPI, and SMBIOS.
   - BBSR v1.2 (or newer).